swfiua/gotu/docs/cberry.rst

 tangential velocity of stars on the y-axis.
 The data is from the Gaia mission.

+Columns are normalised so we see at each radius the proportion of observations at each tangental velocity.

+There is a lot to see in the images.
+There is classic flat asymptote of galactic rotation curves, that gave rise to the belief in dark matter.

 The good news is that the Pulsar Timing Array can be used to compare between different models for the galactic gravitational potential: modelling oscillations in the Milky Way's stellar medium.